Pwd9000-ML/blog-devto/posts/Azure-Private-Endpoint-Logic-App/Azure-Private-Endpoint-Logic-App.md

 ## What's new in Azure Logic apps?

-There has some been some major architectural changes and improvements made in recent days to Azure Logic apps (multi-tenant implementation), especially the new logic apps runtime which is a re-hostable containerized, single-tenant runtime, which is built on top of the **Azure Functions runtime**, adding some excellent new features that we can now utilise in our logic apps.
+There has been some major architectural changes and improvements made in recent days to Azure Logic apps (multi-tenant implementation), especially the new logic apps runtime which is a re-hostable containerised, single-tenant runtime, which is built on top of the **Azure Functions runtime**, adding some excellent new features that we can now utilise in our logic apps.
 Such as enabling [managed service identity (MSI)](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview), cross-platform support, local development and testing using VSCode, enabling new advanced networking features such as **private endpoints** which we will focus on in todays tutorial or even running our logic apps in a dedicated compute resource in Azure, Docker or Kubernetes environments.

 ## What do we need?